well-made-uk/well-made/content/posts/well-made-hugo.md

 I'm using Hugo for well-made, for now.
 I love that I can work in Atom and Github, for easy coding and versioning.
 The DOM is human-made, rather than generate as in Webflow, so it makes more sense and it's generally smaller, leading to smaller files and better performance.
 I get complete control over the code, so I can do advanced accessibility and best practice stuff.
 My chosen theme had a bunch of stuff, like Pygments and dark mode, built in.

-Looking at Wappalyzer, I've only got two technologies on here: Hugo, and Core JS.
+Looking at Wappalyzer, I've only got two technologies on here: Hugo, and Netlify.
 This makes me happy.
 While it's not a certain sign of a well-made website, it's certainly a good one.

 ![Wappalyzer's analysis of well-made.uk](/img/well-made-wappalyzer.jpg)